America’s Existing Housing Needs Help

 Many of the 130 million homes in this country were constructed before energy and building codes were established.
 These homes often suffer from performance problems ranging from energy consumption to poor thermal comfort to indoor air quality issues.

 In response to these issues, the Building Performance Institute, Inc. (BPI) was founded in 1993.
 BPI has become the nation's premier standards development and credentialing organization for residential energy auditing and upgrade work.
+BPI is a 501(c)(3) nonprofit organization.

 BPI is accredited by the American National Standards Institute, Inc. (ANSI) as a developer of American National Standards and as a certifying body for personnel credentials.
 BPI develops the technical standards for home energy audits and for energy efficiency, health, and safety improvements.
 From these standards, BPI develops rigorous written and field exams resulting in one of BPI’s 14 professional certifications.